aallodds/.github/profile/README.md

 **Logo is temporary!**

-Founders:
-- Grant Abernathy
+Founders: Grant Abernathy &Kendalynn Kohler
-- Kendalynn Kohler

-Projects:
+# Projects
-- Ken (Game Engine)
+## Ken
+Ken is our suite of development tools and software.
+Contains game engine and a bunch of tools and references and whatnot.

 - Grant, :D